16 Jun How do I Avoid the Congestion Charge?

 The congestion charge applies between the hours of 7am and 6pm from Monday to Friday, excluding bank holidays and the Christmas and New Year period between 25th of December and the 1st of January.
 It applies in all areas signposted with a large white “C” in a red circle.
 At entrance and exit boundary points the “C” can be seen on signposts as well as painted on the floor.

-Areas inside the congestion charge zone include: Barbican, Bloomsbury, Borough, Charing Cross, City of London, Clerkenwell, Convent Garden, Euston, Finsbury, Green Park, Holborn, Lambeth, Marylebone, Mayfair, Newington, Soho, Southwark, St James’, St Pancreas, Waterloo and Westminster.
+Areas inside the congestion charge zone include: Barbican, Bloomsbury, Borough, Charing Cross, City of London, Clerkenwell, Covent Garden, Euston, Finsbury, Green Park, Holborn, Lambeth, Marylebone, Mayfair, Newington, Soho, Southwark, St James’, St Pancreas, Waterloo and Westminster.

 How do I Pay?